Budibase/website/content/business-apps/templates/near-miss-register-template/index.md

 The crucial thing here is that any employee can create an incident record, in seconds.
 This provides a more streamlined reporting process, by eliminating barriers and unnecessary admin tasks.

-The most effective near-miss tools provide further functionality for streamlining workflows.
+The most effective near-miss reporting apps provide further functionality for streamlining workflows.
 For instance, third-party integrations, custom automations, and support for external data sources.

 ## Our near-miss register template

-Our near-miss register template is built for maximum efficiency, usability, accuracy, and oversight.
+Our near-miss report form template is built for maximum efficiency, usability, accuracy, and oversight.
 Our lightweight, intuitive platform is the smart way to manage incident records.

 Our template offers: